-The valuation process provides valuable insights into the practice’s strengths, weaknesses, and potential for future growth.
+The valuation process provides key insights into the practice’s strengths, weaknesses, and potential for future growth.
 It helps buyers make informed decisions and negotiate a fair price.

 Buyers can use this information to evaluate the investment potential and determine if the price aligns with the practice’s value.

 Dental Practice Values are Made Up–to a Large Extent

 Some dentists think there is a “right” price for every dental practice on the market.
 They assume dental practices are like home values, where someone out there with the right formula can input some numbers into a calculator and get the “fair appraised” value for any practice available.
 The appraisal is therefore the gospel truth.
 These dentists know that, just like buying a house, the two parties might haggle a bit over the sales price, but the anchor point of the negotiation is the appraisal.